 Ira has previously served as an Ambassador with the Denver Metro Chamber of Commerce and currently serves on the Membership Committee at the Downtown Denver Partnership.
 In the community he has volunteered with Habitat for Humanity, the People’s Fair, and the Cherry Creek Arts Festival.
 With his diverse array of experience Ira believes the one thing that remains the same is the absolute necessity of knowing, and learning from, as many people as possible.

 When not working, you will find Ira bumming around the mountains skiing and camping with his two beautiful daughters, Finley and Lola Snow, and his wife, Robyn.

 Dan Kobler grew up in Rockford, IL about an hour west of Chicago.
 He was drawn to Colorado by the snowy mountains in the wintertime when his family would take a yearly ski trip.
 He moved out for good in the fall of 2001 and has found the Mile High City to be the perfect place to call home.

 Dan is a partner at Campfire Digital which offers comprehensive digital marketing services including website design and development, content marketing and social media for businesses looking to grow their online presence.

-Dan has been a committed member of the Denver Community, including the Denver Metro Chamber of Commerce's Chamber 100 program, Leads Groups, and Ambassador program.
+Dan has been a committed member of the Denver Community, including a graduate of Leadership Denver 2018, The Denver Metro Chamber of Commerce's Chamber 100 program, Leads Groups, and Ambassador program.
 He was honored in 2013 as one of Colorado's Finest by the Cystic Fibrosis Foundation.
-He volunteers his time and talents for Colorado Youth At Risk and Big City Mountaineers.
+He volunteers his time and talents for Denver Urban Scholars and Big City Mountaineers.